North Carolina Income Tax Calculator

 How North Carolina income tax works

-North Carolina taxes all individual income at a flat 4.25% rate for tax year 2025.
-The rate was 4.50% in 2024 and dropped to 4.25% in 2025 under the phased reduction schedule enacted in Session Law 2023-134.
-The rate is scheduled to fall further to 3.99% for tax years beginning in 2026, with additional reductions possible for 2027 and beyond based on revenue triggers set out in Session Law 2023-134.
+North Carolina taxes all individual income at a flat 3.99% rate for tax year 2026.
+The rate was 4.25% in 2025 and 4.50% in 2024 under the phased reduction schedule enacted in Session Law 2023-134.
+Additional reductions are possible for tax years beginning in 2027 and beyond based on revenue triggers set out in Session Law 2023-134.
 North Carolina moved to a flat-rate structure over several years; the rate was 5.75% as recently as 2015.
 Your result updates the page link, so you can copy a permalink to any calculation.

 taxable income = gross income - standard deduction